West Lake Corridor: Alignment

-Traveling southbound, the new branch leaves the existing main line immediately before the current Hammond station.
+Traveling southbound, the new branch leaves the existing main line immediately before Hammond Gateway station.
 From Hammond south, the line follows the route of Monon Trail until it reaches Maynard Junction.
 The Monon Trail will be retained, but follow a new alignment.
 At Maynard Junction, the Corridor will have a flyover over the EJ&E/CSX tracks, and then will follow new tracks built immediately west of the CSX right-of-way.

+The line, extending to the town of Dyer, will run about 8 mi.
 Due to financial constraints, the initial segment will not extend to St. John or Lowell, but provisions will be made for future extension.
+NICTD has also proposed extending the line further south to serve Lowell, St. John, and Cedar Lake, but as of 2024 there are no specific plans to carry out this extension.

+The line will contain four stations in addition to a maintenance facility in Hammond.
 NICTD is not constructing a station serving Hammond's downtown area.
-However, as part of its plans to revitalize its downtown, the city of Hammond plans to itself construct a downtown station at Russel Street along a section of elevated track.
+However, as part of its plans to revitalize its downtown, the city of Hammond plans to construct a downtown station itself at Russell Street, along a section of elevated track.
 While preparatory work is to be done coinciding with the construction of the West Lake Corridor, full construction on the station is not planned to begin until 2025, making the station an infill station to be built after the initial opening of the West Lake Corridor.
+In the summer of 2024, the City of Hammond selected an architect to design the downtown infill station.
+At that time, construction was scheduled to be completed by 2026.